mesosphere/dcos-docs-site/pages/1.11/cli/index.md

 If you have the `DCOS_CONFIG` environment variable configured:

 - After conversion to the [new configuration structure](#configuration-files), `DCOS_CONFIG` is no longer honored.
 - Before you call `dcos cluster setup`, you can change the configuration pointed to by `DCOS_CONFIG` using `dcos config set`.
-This command prints a warning message saying the command is deprecated and recommends using `dcos cluster setup`.
+This command displays a warning message saying the command is deprecated and recommends using `dcos cluster setup`.

 <a name="dcos-dir"></a>